SoWhitIs/school-district-analysis/README.md

 But, it is possible because of the smaller sample size, ***only*** 1% of the inital student count, any difference would be noticed on a per school breakdown.

-Population size would directly effect the outcomes of the group as whole.
+Change in population size would directly effect the outcomes of the group as whole.

  #### Author
  _Whitney D. Gardner_